 - Difficulty: Easy

-- Highlights: Boulder Creek, stroller-friendly, biking and walking
+- Highlights: Boulder Creek, stroller-friendly, biking, and walking

 Access: 24/7